-

 3) Tees, connectors, couplers, and goof plugs

-If you ever expand, repair, reroute, or clean up a layout, these stop being optional pretty quickly.
+If you ever expand, repair, reroute, or clean up a layout, tees, connectors, and couplers stop being optional pretty quickly.

 Useful situations include: